aiida-vasp/parsevasp/README.md

-A parser for VASP using lxml
+A parser for VASP using lxml or fallback elementTree.

 TODO: